tprasadtp/ubuntu-post-install/README.md

 [![Debian](https://static.prasadt.com/logo64/debian.png)](https://www.debian.org/)

 I have not tested the script on following distros.
 Because they use ubuntu as their base, It should work fine.
 But no promises.
+Please note that Ubuntu 19.04 is **enabled**, that does not mean it works well.
+YMMV^-2

 [![Kde-Neon](https://static.prasadt.com/logo64/kde-neon.png)](https://neon.kde.org/)
 [![Pop-OS](https://static.prasadt.com/logo64/pop-os.png)](https://system76.com/pop)